joakimmj/dotfiles/README.md

 # mj-configs

 This is a repository containing most of my configurations.
+They are tangled with the CLI tool [md_tangle][1].

 ## Configurations